-In an ongoing partnership with the Lady Bird Johnson Wildflower Center, The Trail Conservancy hosts one temporary sculptural art installation on the Trail as part of Fortlandia.
-Fortlandia is a collection of forts designed by architects, designers, and artists, designed to connect people of all ages to the environment by evoking a sense of childhood play and wonder.
+In partnership with the Lady Bird Johnson Wildflower Center, The Trail Conservancy hosted four temporary sculptural art installations on the Butler Trail as part of Fortlandia 2022-23.
+Fortlandia is a collection of forts designed by architects, designers, and artists, that connect people of all ages to the environment by evoking a sense of childhood play and wonder.

 By designer Mark Odom Studio.